|Click this mouse for

 t even theirs.
 This small town contracts with the county for its police protection.

 In this small town there are several grocery stores, a few clothing stores, some real estate agencies and a couple of furniture

 stores.
 Food, clothing and shelter are essentials.

-and forwarded to Sacramento.
+forwarded to Sacramento.
 Some of these taxes are returned to this small town to fund mandatory programs (a tax refund?).
+Any

-Any leftover funds are for use as the town sees fit providing they follow state guidelines.
-The town has seen fit to fund both fire
+leftover funds are for use as the town sees fit providing they follow state guidelines.
+The town has seen fit to fund both fire and

 California is reducing the amount of tax refund this small town will receive.
 The state mandated programs must be financed

 even if the town has to go bankrupt.
 This town has no choice but to cut the funding for fire and police protection.
 Of course,

 this means that the citizens of this town will receive less protection.